 Barnsley Resort in picturesque Adairsville has a golf school, where, in addition to expert instruction, guests can fine tune their game with accurate feedback from state-of-the-art TrackMan technology.
 It's the same technology the pros use to analyze their swing.

 Georgia State Parks have eight budget-friendly golf courses around the state.
 In addition, these courses are also perfect for families.

 If you aren't so good with the clubs, try playing golf with your feet.
 Foot golf is an interesting take on the game and uses a soccer ball and larger hole instead of a golf ball and clubs.
 There are several foot golf locations around Georgia, including Sea Palms Resort & Conference Center on St. Simons Island.

 Clubs or soccer balls don’t do it for you?
 What about Frisbees?
 Disc golf uses a Frisbee-type disc that you throw into a metal basket.
 It's a great game for families and a nice way to enjoy the outdoors.
 There are more than 120 disc golf courses in Georgia, and some of the prettiest are located at Georgia State Parks like Richard B. Russell State Park in Elberton.
 You'll also want to play at the International Disc Golf Center in Appling and visit the Disc Golf Hall of Fame while you're there.

 The Masters, held in Augusta each spring, is the pinnacle of golf tournaments.
 Did you know the land for the Masters Golf course was once a nursery and that is why each hole is named after a tree – Magnolia (5), Redbud (16)?
-Georgia also has two other notable golf tournaments, the RSM Classic at luxurious The Lodge at Sea Island Golf Club and the PGA Tour Championship played at the historic East Lake Golf Club in Atlanta.
+Georgia also has two other notable golf tournaments, the RSM Classic on Sea Island and the PGA Tour Championship played at the historic East Lake Golf Club in Atlanta.